 Ashley Cole sorry for outburst over FA's John Terry ruling

-England and Chelsea defender Ashley Cole has apologised "unreservedly" for criticising the Football Association after his evidence in the John Terry racism case was questioned.
+England and Chelsea defender Ashley Cole has apologised "unreservedly" for criticising the Football Association after his was questioned.

 Cole's statement supporting Terry was queried by an independent FA commission after it found Terry guilty of racially insulting Anton Ferdinand during a match between Chelsea and QPR last season.

 Cole, 31, responded on his official Twitter account: "Hahahahaa, well done #fa I lied did I, #BUNCHOFT***S".

 He later deleted the tweet and issued a statement apologising for his outburst.

 "I had just finished training and saw the captions on the TV screens in the treatment rooms about what was said in the FA commission ruling about me," it read.

 "I was really upset and tweeted my feelings in the heat of the moment.
 I apologise unreservedly for my comment about the FA."

 England manager Roy Hodgson spoke to Cole by phone on Friday afternoon and the player is expected to report as normal on Monday with the rest of the squad for two forthcoming World Cup qualifiers.

 Chelsea captain Terry was banned for four matches and fined £220,000 after the FA's independent commission found parts of his defence were "improbable, implausible and contrived", adding that, while the defender was "not a racist", it was "satisfied" his comments were used as an insult.

 The commission also cast doubt on the evidence of Cole, who had played in the game against QPR and given a statement in support of Terry to the criminal trial